 You will then need to enter the tracking reference you were given, as well as some details (such as your date of birth and National Insurance number) to gain access to your partly-completed claim.

-Partly-completed claims are only stored for 14 days (from the initial date they are started and saved); if you wait longer than this between starting and finishing your claim, it will be cleared from our system and you will need to start again from scratch.
+Partly-completed claims are only stored for 14 days (from the initial date they are started and saved); if you wait longer than this between starting and finishing your claim, it will be cleared from our system and you will need to start again from the beginning.

 Your tracking reference is case sensitive.